mmhansen/pear/README.md

 Have you ever wanted to gain experience working with a team?
 Have you ever wanted to contribute to a real life app that other people will use?

-Introducing **Pear**, the new app for individuals like you who seek to connect with the Open Source Community for the very first time. **Pear** aims to be a place to make starting and joining team projects as scary as a baby Red-Panda.
+Introducing **Pear**, a new app for individuals like you who seek to connect with the Open Source Community for the very first time. **Pear** aims to be a place to make starting and joining team projects as scary as a baby Red-Panda (i.e. not very scary at all).

 Check it out at [Pear](https://agile-badlands-35699.herokuapp.com/).